blog detail

 Photo by Suzanne Tucker from Shutterstock

 The Gutter Sense gutter cleaning tool was designed to make cleaning out your gutters from the ground a reality.
-The Gutter Sense gutter cleaning tool features tongs that are intended to run flat into the gutters even if the extension pole is canted.
+Gutter Sense features tongs intended to run flat into the gutters.

-Pros: It can be attached to an extension pole and has been advertised to reach a two-story gutter and grasp onto all types of debris including pine needles.
+Pros: It can be attached to an extension pole and has been advertised to reach two-story high gutters and grasp onto all types of debris including pine needles.

 Cons: It’s made of plastic and can break easily if not handled properly.
 It works best on K-style gutters with flat bottoms and may not work with other types of gutters.